car-axle-client/car-axle-client/README.md

 -   JS Console
 -   Mini Browser
 -   Youtube Embeder
--   (Coming V6) Scripts that improve your quality of life
+-   Scripts that improve your quality of life

 ## Announcements